opensearch-project/project-website/_posts/2022-11-20-point-in-time.md

 <img src="/assets/media/blog-images/2022-11-20-point-in-time/pitUserDiagram.png" alt="PIT diagram"/>{: .img-fluid }

 When you use a query with a PIT ID, it searches the segments that are frozen in time.
 Because a PIT is query agnostic, you can use any query to search the data in a PIT.
-PIT allows for consistent pagination because even though the index continues to ingest and delete documents, the PIT does not reflect those changes and the dataset remains constant.
+PIT search allows for consistent pagination because even though the index continues to ingest and delete documents, the PIT does not reflect those changes and the dataset remains constant.
 Alternatively, if you use a normal query without a PIT ID, it searches live segments.

 ### What's the catch?

 So far we've seen that PIT search is superior to other pagination methods.
 But what are the drawbacks?
 First, for a PIT, OpenSearch has to keep the segments even though they might have been merged and are not needed for the live dataset.
 This leads to an increased heap usage.
-Second, there is currently no built-in resiliency in PIT, so if your node goes down, all PIT segments are lost.
+Second, there is currently no built-in resiliency in a PIT, so if your node goes down, all PIT segments are lost.

-## How to use PIT
+## How to use PIT search

 The example in this section uses the `shakespeare` index.